lucylai96/lucylai96.github.io/ucsd.md

 I expect these courses to be offered for the first time starting in the 2026-2027 academic year.

 #### Do you require attendence?
-I don't require attendence in my courses, but I strive to make class a valuable use of your time.
-I put effort into designing interactive, engaging lectures that promote active learning.
-Not only is this approach more effective for understanding the material, it also means you won’t need to play catch-up as much if you miss class.
-That said, I also value flexibility, so all lectures will be recorded and podcasted when possible!
+I don't require lecture attendence in my courses (it's often extra credit), but I strive to make class a valuable use of your time.
+I put effort into designing interactive, engaging lectures that promote **active learning** (there is a plethora of [scientific evidence](https://citl.indiana.edu/teaching-resources/evidence-based/active-learning.html) showing how this approach is more effective for retaining and understanding material).
+Attending lecture will help you stay on top of the course and reduce the need to play catch-up later.
+That said, I also value flexibility, so all lectures will be recorded and podcasted!

 #### Can I do research with you?
 Not just yet---but hopefully soon!
 During my first year at UCSD, I’ll be focused on developing and teaching several courses for the first time, and I want to make sure they are well-prepped and high-quality.
 As a result, **I will not be recruiting research assistants for the 2025–2026 academic year** (but stay tuned in case that changes!).

 #### I am a PhD student, can you be my main supervisor?
 As a teaching-focused faculty member, my first priority is providing high-quality undergraduate instruction.
-That said, I do maintain an active research agenda working on computational models of learning, decision making, belief change, and human-AI collaboration (you can read more about my research [here](https://lucylai.com/research.html)).
+That said, I do maintain an active research agenda working on computational models of learning, decision making, and belief change (you can read more about my research [here](https://lucylai.com/research.html)).
 While I will be focusing my first year at UCSD on teaching, I'm open to advising or co-advising a very limited number of Ph.D. students in the future through the [Cognitive Science Ph.D.
 Program](https://cogsci.ucsd.edu/graduates/phd-program/index.html).
 I’m also happy to serve on dissertation committees where there’s a good research fit.

 ***